mysociety/template_data_repo/readme.md

 The chrome reference can be removed from the dockerfile if not doing any chart rendering.
 Currently the blank requirements.txt is not referenced in the dockerfile to avoid a layer, you'll need to add that if adding more requirements to the notebook.

+The Dockerfile is set up to work with being viewed on binder.

 # Example code